scala-native/scala-native-bindgen/docs/src/paradox/using-bindings.md

-# Using Generated Bindings
+# Using Bindings

+The following will explain

+## A Simple Vector Library

 Consider following header file:

-@@snip [vector.h] (../test/resources/vector.h)
+@@snip [vector.h] (../test/resources/using-bindings/vector.h)

 Bindgen will output

  * type aliases for the structs
  * binding for function `cosine`
  * helper functions that make usage of structs easier

 @@snip [vector.h] (../test/scala/org/example/vector.scala)

+## Using the Vector Library

-Let's write code that creates two line segments and prints angel between them.
+Let's write code that creates two line segments and calculates the angel between them.

 First we need to create points.
 We will use `native.Zone` to allocate struct (more information on memory management can be found
 here: [Scala Native memory management]).

-Generated bindings contain helper functions that make struct allocation easier.
+The generated bindings contain helper functions that make struct allocation easier.
 To import them use `import org.example.vector._`

 Let's create two points and the first line segment: